PapersOfMathieuNls/phd-thesis/01_intro.md

 Earlier versions of the work done in this thesis have been published in the following papers:

-1. Abdelwahab Hamou-Lhadj, **Mathieu Nayrolles**: A Project on Software Defect Prevention at Commit-Time: A Success Story of University-Industry Research Collaboration.
-Accepted to the International Workshop on Software Engineering Research and Industrial Practice 2018 (SER&IP 2018, Co-located with the International Conference on Software Engineering 2018).
+1. Abdelwahab Hamou-Lhadj, **Mathieu Nayrolles**: A Project on Software Defect Prevention at
+Commit-Time: A Success Story of University-Industry Research Collaboration.
+Proceeding of the 5th International Workshop on Software Engineering Research and Industrial Practice, co-located with the International Conference on Software Engineering pp. 24-25.

 2. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: CLEVER: Combining Code Metrics with Clone Detection for Just-In-Time Fault Prevention and Resolution in Large Industrial Projects.
-Accepted to Mining Software Repositories 2018 (MSR 2018, Co-located with the International Conference on Software Engineering 2018).
+Proceeding of the International Conference on Mining Software Repositories 2018.

 3. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj: Towards a Classification of Bugs to Facilitate Software Maintainibility Tasks.
-Accepted to the International Workshop on Software Qualities and their Dependencies (SQUADE 2018, Co-located with the International Conference on Software Engineering 2018).
+Proceedings of the 1st International Workshop on Software Qualities and Their Dependencies 2018, Co-located with the International Conference on Software Engineering 2018, pp. 25-32.

 4. **Mathieu Nayrolles**, Abdelwahab Hamou-Lhadj, Sofiène Tahar, Alf Larsson: A bug reproduction approach based on directed model checking and crash traces.
 Journal of Software: Evolution and Process 29(3) (2017).